Guides and Porters

 Qualified and experienced guides

-Guides are compulsory for all routes on Kilimanjaro.
+Mountain Guides are compulsory for all routes on Kilimanjaro.
 All our treks up the mountain are lead by highly trained and qualified guides, registered with the Kilimanjaro National Parks Board.
 Each of our guides has been selected over years, based on experience, safety record and through feedback from previous clients.
-Over the years they made a major contribution to our proud success rate of 96%+ and have safely guided in excess of 14 000 successful Climbing Kilimanjaro clients to the summit of Mount Kilimanjaro.
+Over the years they made a major contribution to our proud success rate of 96%+ and have safely guided in excess of 15 000 successful Climbing Kilimanjaro clients to the summit of Mount Kilimanjaro.
+The qualification of the guides used for our superior and deluxe package options complies with the Wilderness First Responder requirements.

 Support staff ratios